rossant/website/content/2015-compiler-data-visualization.md

 To make this possible, we need to bridge the gap between Python and GLSL.
 The graphics driver typically converts GLSL strings on-the-fly for the GPU.
 In VisPy, we have no other choice than generating GLSL strings dynamically.
 We do this with string templates, regular expressions, parsers and so on.
 We have a large collection of reusable GLSL components (notably contributed by Nicolas Rougier) that are put together automatically as a function of what the user wants to visualize.
 Designing and implementing a modular API for this was extremely challenging, and as a consequence the code is quite complex.
 Again, this complexity is inherent to OpenGL and to our desire to generate visualizations on-the-fly with a nice high-level Python API.

 There are many other problems with OpenGL.
 There are many bugs in the drivers, depending on the graphics card's manufacturer.
 These bugs are hard to debug, and they need to be worked around with various hacks in the code.
 Memory accesses in the shaders are limited.
 Interoperability with GPGPU frameworks like CUDA and OpenCL are possible in practice, but so hard and buggy that it's not even worth trying.
 OpenGL's API is extremely obscure, and we need to hide this in the code through a dedicated abstraction layer.
 OpenGL has accumulated a lot of technical debt over the last 25 or so years.
+Everyone in the OpenGL community is well aware of the issue.

 This is one of the cases where you get the feeling that the technology is working against you, not with you.
 And there's absolutely nothing you can do about it: it's just how things work.